cleitoncmf/cleitoncmf/README.md

 ### Hi there 👋

 My name is Cleiton Magalhães Freitas and I am a Professor at the Electrical Engineering Department of the State University of Rio de Janeiro [UERJ](https://www.uerj.br/) in Brazil.
+My research interests span over several branches of power electronics and power systems and, of course, this profile might be filled with codes related to them.

 <br />
 <br />